Shadowed Realms

-Shadowed Realms was a dark flash fiction online magazine produced by Australian independent publisher Brimstone Press and edited by Angela Challis.
+Shadowed Realms was a dark flash fiction online magazine produced by Australian independent publisher Brimstone Press.
 A number of stories published in Shadowed Realms won, or were nominated for, several speculative fiction awards.

 Publication history

 The first issue was published in September 2004.
 Issue #11 was published in October 2006 and was the last issue released prior to editor Angela Challis' announcement that the webzine was to close.
 Shadowed Realms is currently on hiatus until the final two issues are published.

 The online magazine released two special issues during its run: Issue #6 - the Continuum 3 convention/Australian Horror Writers Association launch issue (featuring Continuum 3 guests Poppy Z Brite and Richard Harland, plus Robert Hood, Terry Dowling, and the winners of the inaugural AHWA flash fiction competition); and Issue #9 - the "Redback" themed issue (featuring nine prominent female horror/speculative fiction writers, including K J Bishop, Kaaron Warren, Deborah Biancotti, and Kirstyn McDermott.)

 All Shadowed Realms issues have been electronically archived as part of the National Archives of Australia's Pandora project.

 The magazine ceased publication some time in 2007.